 The duties of this position include teaching undergraduate and graduate courses; conducting research and other scholarly activities, including publishing in scholarly journals; and performing departmental and university service and other duties assigned by the University.
 The normal teaching load is 2/2, or two courses in each of two semesters.
 Diversity and inclusion are core values of Washington University, and the successful candidate will demonstrate the ability to create inclusive classrooms and environments in which a diverse array of students learn and thrive.

-The Department of Women, Gender and Sexuality Studies at Washington University has a vibrant undergraduate major and minor, and a strong and expanding graduate certificate program.
-We currently have a core faculty of nine, and affiliated faculty across the humanities, in anthropology and sociology, and in law and social work.
+The Department of Women, Gender and Sexuality Studies at Washington University has a vibrant undergraduate major and minor, and an expanding graduate program.
+We currently have a core faculty of nine, and affiliated faculty across the humanities, and in history, anthropology, sociology, law, and social work.
 The department’s research strengths include race, gender and cultural studies, sexuality studies, and feminist and queer theory.

-Requests for additional information may be directed to Professor Amber Musser, Search Committee Chair, at firstname.lastname@example.org
+Requests for additional information pertaining to the search, may be directed to Professor Jeffrey Q. McCune, Search Committee Chair, at email@example.com.